thess/OctoPyClient/README.md

 *Not complete yet - TBD*

 #### Systemd service configuration
 See example files in the `service_files` directory to install OctoPyClient as the display_manager service for graphical_target startup.
-It may also be necessary to set the default startup target, for example:
+It may also be necessary to set the default startup target after enabling `octopyclient.service`, Ex:

+        $ systemctl enable octopyclient.service
         $ systemctl set-default graphical.target

 Client launch location, display target and command-line options can be specified by modifying the environment file located in `/etc/octopyclient.env`.